-The following is a selection of police-related items reported in area Patches recently.
-Where arrests or charges are mentioned, it does not indicate a conviction.
+The following is a selection of police related items from area Patches.
+Where an arrest is referenced it is only an accusation and does not indicate a conviction.

 A Tennessee convict is ordered held in lieu of $1 million after storming into the Lake View restaurant Cassava Bread Sunday night and robbing a waitress, a Buffalo Grove mother and her two children, the Chicago Tribune reports.

 William Castle, 43, was charged with aggravated robbery, unlawful restraint and aggravated kidnapping, police said.
 He is also on Tennessee’s sexual offender registry for aggravated sexual battery in 2009.

 Police say the Buffalo Grove family was eating at the Lake View bakery at 3338 N. Clark St. when Castle busted in around 6:10 p.m., asking the 19-year-old waitress if he could use the bathroom, the Hartford Courant reports.
 Instead, the man entered the kitchen, grabbed the woman by her collar and said, “Give me all the cash,” according to the police report.